-The most successful software-as-a-service (SaaS) companies have one thing in common — they lead with a customer-centric approach that prioritizes their customer’s needs.
-They’ve learned that developing deep relationships with customers isn’t just considerate; it’s a necessity for driving long-term customer and revenue growth.
+The most successful software-as-a-service (SaaS) companies have one thing in common — they lead with a customer-centric approach that prioritizes customer’s needs.
+They’ve learned that developing deep relationships with customers isn’t just considerate; it’s necessary to drive long-term customer and revenue growth.

 When you proactively give your customers the right tools and information to successfully solve their problems, you significantly increase the probability your customers will stay with you for the long haul.